With no real government, can Thailand escape recession?

 The political antagonism has put paid to huge government infrastructure work that was contested by the opposition because of a lack of transparency in off-budget projects.

-Thailand's top steel producer, Sahaviriya Steel Industries Pcl (SSI.BK), said on Monday it now expected 2014 sales to be flat at 2.1 million tonnes.
+Thailand's top steel producer, Sahaviriya Steel Industries Pcl (SSI.BK), said on Monday it now expected 2014 sales to be flat at 2.1 million metric tons (1 metric ton = 1.1023 tons).
 It had forecast a 15 percent rise.

 "The political situation has dampened domestic demand for steel and we have seen a slowdown since November and December," Chief Executive Win Viriyaprapaikit said.